Biography

 Described as ‘boldly imaginative’ [the Times], ‘a talent to watch’ [New York Times] and ‘one of the most interesting voices of his generation‘ [Limelight], Gavin Higgins is one of Britains most exciting and gifted compositional talents.

-His collaborations with soloists has resulted in daring and substantial additions to the concerto repertoire.
-This includes his wild and wacky Percussion Concerto (Beano Concerto) for Colin Currie; the Horn Concerto for Ben Goldscheider, described as ‘an immediate hit’ [the Times] ; and his Trombone Concerto (The Book of Miracles) for Helen Vollam which won Ivor Novello Awards in 2019. and 2024
+His collaborations with soloists have resulted in daring and substantial additions to the concerto repertoire.
+This includes his wild and wacky Percussion Concerto (Beano Concerto) for Colin Currie; the Horn Concerto for Ben Goldscheider, described as ‘an immediate hit’ [the Times] ; and his Trombone Concerto (The Book of Miracles) for Helen Vollam.

-His work has been commissioned by some of the UK’s leading festivals, including Cheltenham Festival Aldeburgh Festival, Three Choirs Festival and four commissions for the BBC Proms: Der Aufstand (2012), Rough Voices (2020), the ‘fast, exciting and brilliantly scored’ [The Telegraph] Velocity which opened the Last Night of the Proms (2014), and his most recent and substantial piece, the ‘ingenious work’ [Observer ★★★★★] Concerto Grosso for Brass Band and Orchestra (2022) for which he won a Royal Philharmonic Society Award and a South Bank Sky Arts Award.
+His work has been commissioned by some of the UK’s leading festivals, including Cheltenham Festival, Aldeburgh Festival, Three Choirs Festival and four commissions for the BBC Proms: Der Aufstand (2012), Rough Voices (2020), the ‘fast, exciting and brilliantly scored’ [The Telegraph] Velocity which opened the Last Night of the Proms (2014), and his most substantial piece to date, the award winning ‘ingenious work’ [Observer ★★★★★] Concerto Grosso for Brass Band and Orchestra (2022).

 His debut album of chamber music, Ekstasis — ‘seductively sinewy and sensuously gritty‘ [Limelight ★★★★★], was released in 2019 to wide acclaim.
 An album of chamber works that confirms ‘a fastidious and arresting compositional voice‘ [Gramophone], with music that, ‘constantly intrigues and fascinates with its combination of sophisticated instrumental writing and magical textures‘ [Planet Hughill ★★★★★].